Table of Contents

 READ ALSO: Half of a Yellow Sun Chimamanda Ngozi Used & Americanah Summary

-Half of a Yellow Sun Summary/Half of a Yellow Sun Sparknotes: When Do the Events in This Book Take Place?
+Synopsis of Half of a Yellow Sun/Half of a Yellow Sun Sparknotes: When Do the Events in This Book Take Place?

 Half of a Yellow Sun takes place in the 1960s, the decade following Nigeria’s independence from Britain.

-Summary of Half a Yellow Sun: Half of a Yellow Sun Characters
+Half of a Yellow Sun Summary: Half of a Yellow Sun Characters

 The novel follows the story of 5 characters: Ugwu, a houseboy; twin sisters Olanna and Kainene; and their respective partners Odenigbo, a “revolutionary” university professor, and Richard, a British writer who travels to Nigeria to write a book.